Didier1111/connect/docs/README.md

-# Project Connect Documentation
+# Project Connect Documentation Hub

-Welcome to the comprehensive documentation for Project Connect, where we're building viral, monetized open-source teams with equitable remuneration for all contributors.
+Welcome to the comprehensive documentation hub for Project Connect, where we're building viral, monetized open-source teams with equitable remuneration for all contributors.

 ## Table of Contents